History of the Maccabiah Games: Approval of the Games & the Motorbikes Tour

 The Maccabiah, could not take place without the approval of the British Palestine High Commissioner.
-In the fall of 1931, Great Britain appointed Sir Arthur Grenfell Wauchope as the new High Commissioner of Palestine.
+In the fall of 1931, the United Kingdom appointed Sir Arthur Grenfell Wauchope as the new High Commissioner of Palestine.
 Wauchope, who showed great admiration to Zionist Palestine as well as the Jewish sports movement in general, approved the Maccabiah on the condition that it also host Arab and official British Mandate athletes in addition to Jewish sportsmen.
 The conditions were agreed on and the Maccabiada was scheduled for March 1932.

 With the news of Wauchope's approval of the games, two separate delegations of Jewish motor-bikers set off from Tel Aviv on a promotional tour to the Jewish communities across Europe, where the vast number of Jews were living at the time.
 In 1930, one delegation left Tel Aviv to Antwerp, Belgium.
 A year later a second delegation left Tel Aviv for London.
 Yekutieli also toured with that delegation.
-On a second tour, May 10 through July 16, 1931, the intrepid band of Maccabiah bikers covered roughly 5,825 miles (9,375 kilometers) from Tel Aviv to Egypt and through a ship to many of the big cities in Europe including Nuremberg, Paris, and London.
+On a second tour, May 10 through July 16, 1931, the intrepid band of Maccabiah bikers covered roughly 5,825 miles (9,375 kilometers) from Tel Aviv to Egypt and via ship to many of the big cities in Europe including Nuremberg, Paris, and London.
 At the end of the tour, the group returned to Israel via Beirut.